-In Mathematics, the roman numerals are defined as the numeral system, in which the numbers in the systems are represented using the different combinations of letters.
-The most commonly used roman numerals from 1 to 10 are I, II, III, IV, V, VI, VII, VIII, IX, X. From these notations, IV represents the number 4 and IX represents the number 9.
+In Mathematics, roman numerals are defined as the numeral system, in which the numbers in the system are represented using the different combinations of letters.
+The most commonly used roman numerals from 1 to 10 are I, II, III, IV, V, VI, VII, VIII, IX, and X. From these notations, IV represents the number 4 and IX represents the number 9.
 Here, IV can be read as “one less than 5” and IX can be read as “one less than 10”.

 The roman numerals use the base ten system or decimal system, instead of the place value notation.
 The combination of different symbols will represent Arabic numeral.
-All the Roman numerals are English alphabets.
+All the Roman numerals are the English alphabet.
 But, not all the English alphabets are Roman numerals.
 In this article, we are going to discuss “XXXIX Roman Numeral” in detail with its definition, conversion, and many examples.

 Roman Numeral and its Value

 There are seven different symbols that play a major role in the formation of different Roman numerals.
 Each symbol has its fixed integer value.
 The seven important symbols and their integer values are as follows:

 For example, the combination of two numerals X and X, i.e., XX is equal to 20.
 We know that “X” represents the value 10.
 Hence,